jtylek/EpesiCRM/README.md

 =
 [![SourceForge](https://img.shields.io/sourceforge/dt/epesi.svg)](https://sourceforge.net/projects/epesi)

 <b>Epesi BIM</b> (Business Information Manager) is a fully functional web CRM application to store, organize, access and share business records.
 Manage your data precisely, flexibly and easily, simplifying internal communication and making work-flow more efficient.
+It runs on any xAMP stack on all operating systems including Raspberry Pi.
+It is small, fast and can easily handle millions of records and hundreds of users.

 Epesi has modular architecture and provides a great starting point for a full blown ERP system.
 It already includes: